rlipscombe/rlipscombe.github.io/index.md

 ## Who Am I?

 My name is Roger Lipscombe.
-I'm 39 years old, and I live in West London.
-I work for [Electric Imp](http://electricimp.com) in the UK.
+I'm 42 years old, and I live in West London.
+I lead the "core cloud services" team at [Electric Imp](https://electricimp.com) in the UK.

 Before joining Electric Imp, I was a Software Architect at [Trayport](http://trayport.com), in London.
 I was at Trayport for a little over